kojix2/exline/README.md

 [![CI](https://github.com/kojix2/exline/actions/workflows/ci.yml/badge.svg)](https://github.com/kojix2/exline/actions/workflows/ci.yml)

 Exline is a command-line utility that extracts and prints specific lines or a range of lines from a text file, based on a specified pattern.
+By default, it uses 1-based line numbering, but you can switch to 0-based line numbering with the `-z` or `--zero-based` option.

 ## Usage